Lily418/ProjectEuler/README.md

 ProjectEuler
 ============

-My solutions to Project Euler Problems, currently just what I did when I was learning Python.
+My solutions to Project Euler Problems, currently just what I did when I was learning Python plus a little Haskell and MIPS.